There are two Virtual Appliances, the first, an Application Delivery

 4444) It is the port from which you can connect from the outside with OPLON Global Distributed Gateway.
 You can change this port through the Global Distributed Gateway process web console.

-Type LBL root username and password: It is the root administrator login setting with which you can perform from Oplon Web console the full setup and set or delete other users
+Type Oplon root username and password: It is the root administrator login setting with which you can perform from Oplon Web console the full setup and set or delete other users

 Type primary system name and password for system delegation.

 Set the primary delegate user password login to perform operations across multiple Oplon SAAI systems (it is recommended to set a login associated with a password that is only known to security personnel or otherwise unavailable to all personnel).

 NOTE: Setup program automatically exits after 3 minutes from start

 For security reasons, we recommend that you change the address, login, and password from the defaults.